Criminal Justice (BA) |Online

 - Application: Submit the Application for Admission along with the $25 non-refundable fee.
 Apply today using code faithmatters and we will waive the fee.

-- Transcripts: Submit official academic transcript(s) for all conferred degrees.
-Request transcripts to be sent to Cairn through the application portal.
+- Transcripts: Order official transcripts for all conferred degrees to be sent to Cairn University.

 Cairn University is regionally accredited by Middle States Commission on Higher Education (MSCHE).